saurabytes/MonarchMoneyTrendReport/README.md

 # Monarch Money Tweaks
 Tweaks for Monarch Money

+* Ability to Save and Restore Report Filters
+*
 * Ability to turn ON/OFF menu items.

 * Ability to hide Report Tooltip Difference